XYOracleNetwork-v1/web-developer.xyo.network-react/docs/Introduction.md

 Bridges are heuristic transcribers.
 They relay heuristic ledgers from Sentinels to Diviners and add **Proof of Origin** to that relay.
 The bridge needs to add a **Proof of Origin** so that the diviner can confirm that the bridge has not been altered in any way.
 The relay ends up collected by the Archivist.

 #### Devices
-- XY Bridge
+- Bridge X
-- Smartphone
+- Android or iOS Smartphone

 ![archivist](assets/archivist_xyo.svg)